DatSpace/yarp-ros-port-bridge/README.md

 # yarp-rpc-ros-wrapper
-A simple wrapper for YARP rpc ports
+A simple ROS wrapper for YARP rpc ports